-A LTC Ombudsman is an advocate for the rights and well being of nursing home and assisted-living
+A LTC Ombudsman is an advocate for the rights and well-being of nursing home and assisted living facility residents.

 What services are available through the Long-Term Care Ombudsman Program?